 As an additional note of caution here, a warmed unused bottle of formula should not be put back in the refrigerator for later use.

 It's not hard to see that as a new parent, you often have your hands full.
 Like many moms and dads, you're probably searching for time-saving hacks because anywhere you can spare a minute or two will certainly add up.

-Well more power to you, we respect your hustle and totally agree that you deserve a break!
-But unfortunately, when it comes to infant formulation preparation, this is usually not the place to try and save time.
+Well, more power to you!
+We respect your hustle and totally agree that you deserve a break!
+But unfortunately, when it comes to infant formula preparation, this is usually not the place to try and save time.

 While this is the gold standard for making up formulas, we realize that it may not be obtainable 100% of the time.
 In such cases, some parents may choose to make up their baby's bottles for the whole day and store them in the refrigerator.

 If you must go this route be sure to only make enough prepared formula based on what your baby drinks in 24 hours.

 As we've covered you can generally use formula mixed, untouched, and unheated for up to 24 hours in the case of powdered formula and up to 48 hours in the case of ready-to-feed formula.

 A good strategy for storing formula safely for later use is to place the bottles closer to the back of the fridge which tends to stay cooler than the door compartments.
 You may wish to arrange the bottles in such a way that the newest bottles are behind the older bottles up front, that way you’re always using the older bottles first.